 Indirect venting must not be used if the building experiences a negative air condition.
-A minimum 3 ft (91 cm) length of single walled vent pipe is to be installed on the swaged end of the last tube.
+A minimum 10 inch (25 cm) length of single walled vent pipe is to be installed on the swaged end of the last tube before any Tee, Elbow or Termination Cap is fitted.